lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 great time learning them.
 Learning about the abstractions of functional programming expanded my mind.
 For instance, I had heard about monoids and monads before but I only now understand their significance.
-Something that really clicked for me was an explanation of where monoids map easily to parallel programming, due to their associativity and identity.
+Something that really clicked for me was an explanation of how monoids map easily to parallel programming, due to their associativity and identity.

 Spark was cool as well.
 There were many helpful tips in the course about